hyperledger-labs/fabric-ansible-collection/docs/source/tutorials/building.rst

 Editing the variable files
 --------------------------

 Variable files are used to store variables that are used across multiple Ansible playbooks.
-Each organization has their own variable file, and you must edit these files to specify the connection details for the IBM Blockchain Platform instance for that organization.
+Each organization has their own variable file, and you must edit these files to specify the connection details for the instance for that organization.

 Edit the variable files `ordering-org-vars.yml` (for Ordering Org) and `org1-vars.yml` (for Org1).
-The values you set depend on whether the organization is using the IBM Blockchain Platform on IBM Cloud, or the IBM Blockchain Platform software:

-* If the organization is using IBM Blockchain Platform on IBM Cloud:

-  1. Create service credentials for the IBM Blockchain Platform service instance, if they have not been created already.
-  2. Set ``api_endpoint`` to the value of ``api_endpoint`` specified in the service credentials.
-  3. Set ``api_authtype`` to ``ibmcloud``.
-  4. Set ``api_key`` to the value of ``api_key`` specified in the service credentials.
-  5. Note that you do not need to specify a value for ``api_secret``.

-* If the organization is using IBM Blockchain Platform software:

-  1. Determine the URL of your IBM Blockchain Platform console.
+  1. Determine the URL of your instance's console.
-  2. Determine the API key and secret you use to access your IBM Blockchain Platform console.
+  2. Determine the API key and secret you use to access your console.
 You can also use a username and password instead of an API key and secret.
-  3. Set ``api_endpoint`` to the URL of your IBM Blockchain Platform console.
+  3. Set ``api_endpoint`` to the URL of your console.
   4. Set ``api_authtype`` to ``basic``.
   5. Set ``api_key`` to your API key or username.
   6. Set ``api_secret`` to your API secret or password.